 Testing and Treatment During Pregnancy

 A hepatitis B virus infection should not cause any problems for you or your unborn baby during your pregnancy if you take the correct precautions.
 It is important for your doctor to be aware of your hepatitis B infection so that he or she can run appropriate tests and evaluate and monitor the health of your liver, and so your baby can be protected from infection with hepatitis B when it is born.
-The U.S. CDC and WHO recommend that ALL pregnant women are tested for hepatitis B. Please ask your doctor to test you for hepatitis B early in your pregnancy!
+The U.S. CDC and WHO recommend that ALL pregnant people are tested for hepatitis B. Please ask your doctor to test you for hepatitis B early in your pregnancy!

-All women who are diagnosed with hepatitis B in pregnancy should be referred for follow up care with a physician skilled at managing hepatitis B infection.
+All people who are diagnosed with hepatitis B in pregnancy should be referred for follow up care with a physician skilled at managing hepatitis B infection.
 Your physician should perform additional laboratory testing, including HBV DNA level (viral load), and should be checked to see if there is evidence of cirrhosis (extensive liver damage). (click here for a detailed description of these tests).

 An HBV DNA level greater than 200,000 IU/mL or 1 million cp/ml indicates a level where the combination of the birth dose of the hepatitis B vaccine (and HBIG) will fail.
 First-line, antiviral therapy with tenofovir (TDF/viread) is recommended starting from week 28 of pregnancy until delivery but may continue 3 months postpartum.
 Please talk to your doctor about your own test results.

-If the HBV DNA (viral load) blood test is not available or is cost prohibitive, then pregnant women should be tested for HBeAg (a blood test).
+If the HBV DNA (viral load) blood test is not available or is cost prohibitive, then pregnant people should be tested for HBeAg (a blood test).
 A “positive” HBeAg test result can indicate a high virus level.
 Antiviral treatment with tenofovir (TDF) during the last trimester would be recommended for women who test HBeAg positive.
 TDF Treatment may be discontinued after delivery or 3-months postpartum.

 Additional Resource Links: